tiiuae/ghaf-release-storage/readme.md

 - If everything succesfully uploads you should see "Resources added successfully"

+# Post-Deployment

-# Go to the ghafreleasesstorage Storage
+- Navigate to the ghafreleasesstorage storage.

-- Open IDE make codes changes based on new Releases needs
+- Open the Azure Cloud-based IDE to make any required code changes for the new release.